 Resist revenge, and make sure that no one pays back evil in place of evil but always pursue doing what is beautiful to one another and to all the unbelievers.
 1 Thessalonians 5:15 (TPT)

 Pursue doing what is beautiful.
-To one another, including those that believe differently than you.
+Toward one another, including those that believe differently than you.

 But the wisdom from above is always pure, filled with peace, considerate and teachable.
 It is filled with love and never displays prejudice or hypocrisy in any form and it always bears the beautiful harvest of righteousness!
 Good seeds of wisdom’s fruit will be planted with peaceful acts by those who cherish making peace.
 James 3:17-18 (TPT)